The Dependence of the Extinction Coefficient on Reddening for Galactic Cepheids: Analysis

 In this subsection, we investigate the non-linear effects using the convolution method.
 First, we examine how the non-linear effect manifests in the effective wavelength of the \textit{Gaia} bands (photon-counting bands) to visualize this effect.
 The effective wavelength of a photon-counting band is computed as:

 where $F_0(\lambda)$ is the intrinsic flux of the stellar spectra, $F_0(\lambda)\,10^{-0.4A_\lambda}$ represents the extincted flux, and $S(\lambda)$ is the filter transmission curve.
-The wavelength-dependent extinction is expressed as $A(\lambda) = \frac{A_\lambda}{A_V}A_V$.
+The wavelength-dependent extinction is expressed as $A(\lambda) = \frac{A_\lambda}{A_{5500}}A_{5500}$, where 5500\,\AA{} approximately corresponds to the central wavelength of the $V$ band.
 We use synthetic stellar spectra from the updated BOSZ library \citep{Bohlin2017,Bohlin2024}, adopting spectral parameters representative of the mean physical properties of Galactic Cepheids (i.e., $T_\mathrm{eff} = 5500\,\mathrm{K}$, $\log g = 2$, and [Fe/H] = 0).
 The $Gaia$ filter transmission curve $S(\lambda)$ is adopted from \citet{maiz2025}.
-The extinction curve $A_\lambda/A_V$ follows the extinction law of \citet{wang2019} with $R_V = 3.1$, and $A_V$ is varied from 0 to 10\,mag in steps of 0.25\,mag.
+The extinction curve $A_\lambda/A_{5500}$ follows the extinction law of \citet{wang2019} with $R_V = 3.1$, and $A_{5500}$ is varied from 0 to 10\,mag in steps of 0.25\,mag.
 The resulting non-linear effect of the effective wavelength is shown in the left panel of Figure \ref{fig:1}.
-As $A_V$ increases, the effective wavelengths of the \textit{Gaia} bands all shift toward longer wavelengths, with the \textit{G} band — the broadest among them — exhibiting the strongest non-linear effect.
+As $A_{5500}$ increases, the effective wavelengths of the \textit{Gaia} bands all shift toward longer wavelengths, with the \textit{G} band — the broadest among them — exhibiting the strongest non-linear effect.